 He dropped to the flagstones and made his way to the back of the wagon.
 After picking through their supplies, Dylan squeezed himself between the sacks up front.
 It wasn’t too bad.
 The wagon walls were high enough to provide shelter from the wind and, if it rained, he was in easy reach of the tenting canvas.

 The wagon swayed as the driver urged the horses on.
 A shadow fell over them.
 Barely moving, he rolled his eyes up to spy the arch of the tower gateway slipping by.
 He was outside.
 Just like that.
 No walls.
 No more endless days of study.
 His magic might have been bound, but he was free.

-Dylan peered over the edge.
+Dylan peered over the edge of the cart.
 All around him lay hills covered in grass and forests.
 He slid a little lower in his seat, a sliver of uncertainty sliding into his heart.
 The world seemed far bigger than what he’d seen from the tower windows.
 Not a single wall no matter where he looked, just the world stretching before him.
 Nothing to mark a boundary.
 He could walk for days without a thing to stop him.

-Strange, how a thought that once carried a promise of freedom now seemed rather final.
+Strange, how a thought that had once carried a promise of freedom now seemed rather final.